 Cloud computing technology will generate many benefits for public institutions: scalability, resilience, high performance, strength and security, cost efficiency, but also profitability.
 The government cloud will provide the necessary infrastructure for all institutions that have the obligation to take over and store the information of the beneficiaries of public services, as well as to protect their data.
 Also, the government cloud has the capacity to optimize the operation of all electronic public services in Romania.
-In this direction the Romanian Government start a platform for Integration of al eGovernment services called Point of unique contact (PCUe)32 where a lot of electronics services for citizens and industry are putted together in order to be easy to be accessed.
+In this direction the Romanian Government start a platform for Integration of al eGovernment services called Point of unique contact (PCUe) where a lot of electronics services for citizens and industry are putted together to be easy to be accessed.

 Lucian Blaga University of Sibiu together with EOS (Education for Open Society) NGO from Timisoara, Romania, collaborated and implemented the program "Career accelerator in cloud" for graduates and students from Engineering Faculty.
 The career accelerator in the cloud meets the needs of students with at least two current topics: the first - the virtualization of resources (cloud technology) and the way of teaching / learning or doing jobs and the need to adapt to a new way of working, and the second being represented by Artificial Intelligence (AI) which is found everywhere in our life and activity.
-Al is gaining an increasingly important role in the digital manufacturing sector in solving complex problems by providing a new path to economic growth.
-Al-specific skills have dominated the list of fastest growing jobs in 2018, and the trend is for growth in the future.
+AI is gaining an increasingly important role in the digital manufacturing sector in solving complex problems by providing a new path to economic growth.
+AI-specific skills have dominated the list of fastest growing jobs in 2018, and the trend is for growth in the future.
 Machine learning and AI algorithms are expected to create 133 million new jobs until 2022, as companies commit to adopting technologies that promise to revolutionize the way how they do business.
-The impact of artificial intelligence in everyday life is ubiquitous, from the comfort of smart homes to self-adaptive marketing, to "business intelligence" applications that extract knowledge from massive data, classification, or prediction tools, etc. The impact of AI becomes crucial in the manufacturing process in the automotive industry focused on automation, image processing, the use of evolutionary algorithms in optimizing the multi-objective design space of components under different constraints (time, cost, space, etc.), the predictive maintenance used to predict the next failure of a part, machine or system.
-As the COVID-19 pandemic spread globally, the overall cloud services market reached a record high of \$31 billion.
-The growth was also driven by the migration of education into the virtual space with distance learning and by homework for many of the company's employees around the world.
-In addition, the rules imposed by the university autonomy to record and store each course and exam determined an increase in the need for storage space per teacher and implicitly per institution.
-Progress in Artificial Intelligence, IoT, Robotics, Automation, Biotechnology and 3D printing will bring significant transformations to all European industries.
-The economy will be more heterogeneous and decentralized than at present and will therefore help markets function more efficiently and sustainably.
+The impact of artificial intelligence in everyday life is ubiquitous, from the comfort of smart homes to self-adaptive marketing, to "business intelligence" applications that extract knowledge from massive data, classification, or prediction tools, etc.

-32 Source: https://edirect.e-guvernare.ro/SitePages/landingpage.aspx
+&lt;sup>50 Source: https://edirect.e-guvernare.ro/SitePages/landingpage.aspx